UF Health Shands Hospital was ranked as one of the nation's top hospitals for diabetes and endocrinology by

-Diabetes is a lifelong (chronic) disease in which there are high levels of sugar in the blood.
+Diabetes is a long-term (chronic) disease in which the body cannot regulate the amount of sugar in the blood.

 Insulin is a hormone produced by the pancreas to control blood sugar.
 Diabetes can be caused by too little insulin, resistance to insulin, or both.

 To understand diabetes, it is important to first understand the normal process by which food is broken down and used by the body for energy.
-Several things happen when food is digested:
+Several things happen when food is digested and absorbed:

 - A sugar called glucose enters the bloodstream.
 Glucose is a source of fuel for the body.

 - An organ called the pancreas makes insulin.
-The role of insulin is to move glucose from the bloodstream into muscle, fat, and liver cells, where it can be used as fuel.
+The role of insulin is to move glucose from the bloodstream into muscle, fat, and other cells, where it can be stored or used as fuel.

-People with diabetes have high blood sugar because their body cannot move sugar into fat, liver, and muscle cells to be stored for energy.
+People with diabetes have high blood sugar because their body cannot move sugar from the blood into muscle and fat cells to be burned or stored for energy, and/or because their liver makes too much glucose and releases it into the blood.
 This is because either: